arees88/ML_Azure_P3_Capstone/README.md

 ITERATION   PIPELINE                                       DURATION      METRIC      BEST
        58   VotingEnsemble                                 0:01:15       0.7458    0.7458
 ```
-Here is the screenshot of the best model trained with it's parameters:
+Here is the screenshot of the best model trained with its parameters:

 ![image](https://user-images.githubusercontent.com/60096624/122629479-37dfbd80-d0b5-11eb-979c-10004b28a2c7.png)

-Below is the screenshot of the completed AutoML experiment with the Best model summary.
+Below is the screenshot of the completed AutoML experiment with the details of the Best model.

 - Screenshot of RunDetails widget showing progress of the AutoML training runs: